Downtown Orlando: South Eola and Lake Eola

 Lake Eola Park is located in South Eola, east of the CBD.
-The park is bordered by the Lake Eola Heights neighborhood north of the lake, South Eola Heights to the South and Thornton Park on the East side of the lake.
+The park is bordered by the Lake Eola Heights neighborhood north of the lake, South Eola Heights to the south and Thornton Park on the eastern side of the lake.
 The park is historically significant and is a frequent venue for events and festivals.
 The park's most iconic landmark is the Linton E. Allen Memorial Fountain (locally known as the Lake Eola Fountain), permanently embedded to the bottom with concrete beams in the center of the lake.
 The fountain is illuminated nightly in various colors with two nightly water shows.
 In addition to the fountain, the park features swan boat rentals and the Walt Disney Amphitheater.
 Every Independence Day, the park is host to a large fireworks display which draws thousands of people to downtown.
 A 0.85 mi recreational pathway circles the park and leads to a playground.

 Lake Eola Heights is unique in Orlando as it contains some of the oldest homes in the city and is one of Orlando's historic districts.
 There are many historical "Florida style" bungalows and century-old oak lined brick streets.